LeoSuave25/MultipleLineWriter/README.md

 # Multiple Line Writer

-This program allows users to write multiple lines of text to a file named `myfile.txt`.
+This program allows users to write multiple lines of text to a file named `mylife.txt`.

 ## Features